pcengines/apu2-documentation/docs/apu_flashing_with_rpi.md

-Flashing apu with Raspberry Pi
+Flashing APUx with Raspberry Pi
 ==============================

 # Preparing environment and building image

 Details about building firmware are mentioned in [README](https://github.com/pcengines/apu2-documentation#building-firmware-using-pc-engines-firmware-builder)

-# Flashing APU2 using RPi2/3/zero
+# Flashing APUx using RPi2/3/zero

 If You have already built an image with descriptions provided earlier, it is time to connect RPi to apu.